Aziz-Ru/CSE-Degree/Js/React/Readme.md

     - render(): This method returns the JSX representation of the component.
 It’s called during initial rendering and subsequent updates.
     - componentDidMount(): After the component is inserted into the DOM, this method is invoked.
 Use it for side effects like data fetching or setting timers.
 - ###  Updating Phase
   - componentDidUpdate(prevProps, prevState): Called after the component updates due to new props or state changes.
-Handle side effects here.
+Handle side effects here
+  - shouldComponentUpdate(nextProps, nextState): Determines if the component should re-render.
+Optimize performance by customizing this method.
+  - render(): Again, the render() method reflects changes in state or props during updates.
+- ### Unmounting Phase
+  - componentWillUnmount(): Invoked just before the component is removed from the DOM.
+Clean up resources (e.g., event listeners, timers).